ucsc-vama/RepCut-Partitioner/README.md

 The input graph file is similar with `Metis` input format.
 The first line contains number of edges and nodes in the graph (separate by space):
 > `numEdges` `numNodes`

-Each following line represents a node in the graph, includes its IR type, weight and connecting nodes (out neighbors).
+Each following line represents a node in the graph, includes its label, weight and connecting nodes (out neighbors).
 Node id starts from 0 (i.e. line 1 is node 0, line 2 is node 1) and line separated by space.
-A node weight less than 0 indicates an invalid node.
+A node weight less than 0 indicates an invalid node, and such invalid nodes will not participate in later partitioning.
 For correctness, any invalid node should not has any connecting nodes.

-> `IR Type` `Node Weight` `list of output neighbors (nodes that current node connecting to)`
+> `Label` `Node Weight` `list of output neighbors (nodes that current node connecting to)`

+Value of `Label` will not affect partitioning result.
+However, the `Label` is mandatory and should not contain space.

-~~Some example graph files are under `resource` directory.~~
+An example graph files is under `example` directory.